jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 damage but cannot take any action except Movement.
 In mist form, a vampire moves at the same speed as they would normally and is unaffected by strong winds.

-There is a chance equal to the vampire’s POW that it also has the ability to transform into a wolf or bat.
+There is a chance equal to the vampire's POW that it also has the ability to transform into a wolf or bat.
 If the roll to determine this additional ability is a critical success, then the vampire can assume the form of both.
 As with the mist transformation, such changes take a Combat Action to perform.

 Vampires retain all Common Magic and Sorcery known before their transformation.
 Any Divine Magic is lost.

-94
-Alex Greene (order #3140110)                                                                                          8
 Vampire Weaknesses
 Despite their undoubted power, vampires have certain inherent weaknesses.

 •	   If a vampire is reduced to zero Hit Points in its Head or Chest Hit Locations, it dies –